MarcoWorms/isomorphic-benchmark/README.md

-*chrome implementation is being worked on branch 'chrome-implementation'*
+*chrome implementation is being worked at the branch 'chrome-implementation'*

 `npm install isomorphic-benchmark --save`